How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 This is great news as writing more blog posts is something you can actually ‘do’.
 (Whereas you can’t speed time up!)

-Up until 499 blog posts, there is also a strong correlation between average income per blog post and overall number of blog posts.
-However, it is interesting to note that over the 500 blog posts mark, there is a clear drop off.
+Up to 999 blog posts, there is also a strong correlation between pageviews and number of posts on a blog.
+Ditto for average income per blog post and number of blog posts.
+However, it is interesting to note that, in both cases, there is a clear drop off after the 1000 blog posts mark.

-Again, it is impossible to know with 100% certainty why, but the most likely reason is that bloggers who have over 500 blog posts are not able to keep all of them up to date.
-As a result, the presence of so much poor-quality/poorly-optimized blog content is dragging down the average income per blog post.
+It is impossible to know with 100% certainty why, but the most likely reason is that bloggers who have over 1000 blog posts are not able to keep all of them up to date.
+As a result, the presence of so much poor-quality/poorly-optimized blog content is dragging down pageviews and average income per blog post.

 One additional point that I noticed when analysing the data was that there were outliers earning much more per blog post than these averages.
 I noticed 2 trends among these outliers.
 Either they were mainly monetizing with digital products OR they described their niche as Food/Recipes.
 (And in some cases both were true!)